penxio/penx/README.md

 ## Introduction

-PenX is an elegant note-taking app designed for creators to effortlessly capture, organize, and manage their ideas, tasks, and inspiration all in one place.
+An elegant App designed to help you capture, organize, and store your thoughts, tasks, ideas, and information

 ## Features